wallarm/product-documentation/docs/latest/updating-migrating/docker-container.md

 ## Step 4: Switch from deprecated configuration options

-The following configuration options have been deprecated:
+If upgrading the node from version 3.6, please consider the following deprecated configuration options:

 * The NGINX directive `wallarm_ts_request_memory_limit` has been renamed to [`wallarm_general_ruleset_memory_limit`](../admin-en/configure-parameters-en.md#wallarm_general_ruleset_memory_limit).